Teaching Physics

 1

 First, children should internalize the concepts of infinite, nothingness and of energy.
 Children should be aware that everything comes from an infinite space in which there are only particles of energy, the rest is simply nothing or empty.
+It can be helpful to compare this idea to the vastness of space they might see at night, where stars are scattered across a seemingly endless sky.

 How to Explain the Big Bang Theory to Children - Step 1